Trusts in Action webinar

 Dawn Haywood

-Chief executive of Windsor Academy Trust
+Chief Executive of Windsor Academy Trust

 Dawn is the chief executive of Windsor Academy Trust, with 15 schools across five local authorities in priority and education investment areas across the West Midlands.
 She is a member of the Confederation of School Trusts Improvement Inquiry and sits on two DfE Priority Education Investment Area Local Partnership Boards.